ctdesign/christaylordesign.com/_pages/index.md

 I'm also an illustrator, specialising in editorial and portrait work.
 You can see examples of my work on my <a href="https://christaylor.tumblr.com">porfolio site</a>.

-When not working, I like to watch movies, run (very slowly) and work on my first comic book, <strong>Red Night</strong>.
+When not working, I like to watch movies, run (very slowly) and work on my first comic book, <a href="https://bigstompyrobot.com/">Red Night</a>.

 I also maintain a few resources for gov designers on <a href="https://github.com/ctdesign">Github</a>.